YingzhouLi/FastBF.m/README.md

 FastBF
 ======

-Fast Butterfly Facotrization for Fourier Integral Operators
+Fast Butterfly Factorization for Fourier Integral Operators

+The current implementation supports any dimension Fourier integral operators with no singularity at the origin.

+Examples of special function transforms should be added in the future.